 The ISU VDL is approved to perform qualitative direct fecal PCR testing for the detection of Mycobacterium avium var paratuberculosis DNA in bovine feces.
-Results are available in 3-5 days compared with the eight weeks required for liquid fecal culture testing.
-Sensitivity for the direct PCR is comparable to the culture system for high- and moderate-shedding animals.
+Results are available in 3-5 days.
+Sensitivity for the direct PCR is comparable to culture.
 The test is also highly specific for detecting MAP DNA and is able to discriminate between Mycobacterium avium var paratuberculosis and other fecal Mycobacteria species.

 Collect feces directly from the rectum if possible.
 Place at least 2 grams (1 tablespoon) into sterile plastic container.
 Use permanent marker to label vial with animal ID.
 Submit cooled samples to the ISU VDL as soon as possible.
 Do not freeze.

 ISU VDL offers a pooled fecal PCR test for Johne’s Disease diagnosis in cattle.
 The test is run similarly to the direct fecal PCR, but will allow pooling of up to 5 fecal samples with results available in 3-5 days.
 This can reduce testing costs and increase choices in testing strategies.
 If a pool is positive, testing of individual samples with PCR or culture can be performed.